fabricix/MPM-Geomechanics/README.md

 ```bash
 /doxygen/latex$ make
 ```

 ## Execution

-In order the run the program call it with the name of the input file, for example:
+In order the run the program execute it with the name of the input file:

 ```bash
 $ MPM-Geomechanics example.json